-Most interesting wonders of Zambia
+Most interesting landmarks of Zambia

 Below are listed the most amazing natural and man made landmarks of Zambia.

 - Chisimba Falls (Chishimba Falls) – Northern Province.
 Several consecutive falls on Luombe River.
 Upper are Mutumuna Falls, 20 m high – this still serves as a site of offerings.
 Then follow Kayela Rapids and finally – the 30 m tall Chishimba Fall.
 Sacred place to Bemba people.